matthew-mojira/cicero/docs/classes.md

 * `(o.getclass)`: gets the underlying class for this object.
 Note that even though this is defined only in the base class, it will return the lowest subclass.
+* `(o.get-field)`: dynamic field lookup on an object, where the argument must be a string of the name of the field to look up
 * `(o1.= o2)`: returns if `o2` is exactly the same object (compared through
   internal reference comparison).
 Note that some classes canonicalize their possible values, so that this form of equality is sufficient.